-The Company had a net loss of \$1,806,508 (2019 - \$1,392,730) for the year ended December 31, 2020 and had an accumulated deficit of \$57,968,431 (2019 - \$56,610,770) and working capital of \$1,780,401 (2019 - \$57,054) as at December 31, 2020.
+The Company had a net loss of \$2,725,945 (2020 - \$1,806,508) for the year ended December 31, 2021 and had an accumulated deficit of \$60,626,504 (2020 - \$57,968,431) and working capital of \$515,633 (2020 - \$1,780,401) as at December 31, 2021.
 These conditions indicate the existence of material uncertainties that cast significant doubt on the Company's ability to continue as a going concern.
 The Company's ability to continue as a going concern is dependent on the Company being able to satisfy its liabilities as they become due, the Company being able to obtain the necessary financing to complete the development of its mineral properties, the attainment of profitable mining operations, and, or the receipt of proceeds from the disposition of its mineral properties.
 The outcome of these matters cannot be predicted at this time.
 There is no assurance that funds will be available on terms acceptable to the Company or at all.
-These consolidated financial statements do not include any adjustments to the carrying values and classification of assets and liabilities in anything other than the ordinary course of operations.
+These consolidated financial statements do not include any adjustments to the carrying values and classification of assets and liabilities that would be necessary if the Company were unable to realize its assets or discharge its liabilities in anything other than the ordinary course of operations.
 Such adjustments could be material.